Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: SAFEOPT-MC (Multiple Constraints)

-This set contains all points in~$S_{n-1}$, as well as all additional points that fulfill all safety constraints given the GP estimate and the Lipschitz constant.
+The set~$S_n$ contains all points in~$S_{n-1}$, as well as all additional parameters that fulfill the safety constraints given the GP confidence intervals and the Lipschitz constant.

 With the set of safe parameters defined, the last remaining challenge is to trade off between exploration and exploitation.
 One could, similar to~\cite{Schreiter2015Safe}, simply select the most uncertain element over the entire set.
 However, this approach is not sample-efficient, since it involves learning about the entire function rather than restricting evaluations to the relevant parameters.
-To avoid this, we first define subsets of~$S_n$ that correspond to parameters that could either improve the estimate of the maximum or could expand the safe set, similar to~\cite{Sui2015Safe}.
-The set of maximizers is defined as
+To avoid this, we first define subsets of~$S_n$ that correspond to parameters that could either improve the estimate of the maximum or could expand the safe set.
+The set of potential maximizers is defined as

-which contains all points where the upper bound of the current estimate is above the best lower bound.
+which contains all parameters for which the upper bound of the current performance estimate is above the best lower bound.
 The parameters in~$M_n$ are candidates for the optimum, since they could obtain performance values above the current conservative estimate of the optimal performance.

 Similarly, an optimistic set of parameters that could potentially enlarge the safe set is